If you’re thinking of getting a hair transplant surgery, you probably have a ton of questions about the FUE technique.

 In a FUT surgery, the physician harvests a strip of skin with follicular units from the donor area and then extracts the individual hair follicles from the harvested tissue.
 And following that, these hair follicles are carefully implanted into the recipient area around a hairline you and your physician decided on.

-Follicular Unit Transplantation offered much better results with little to no scars in the recipient area and just one linear scar on the donor area.
+Follicular Unit Transplantation offered much better results with just one linear scar on the donor area.
 Compared to hair plugs, this new technique worked great with satisfactory results.

 But was it perfect?